rikschennink/fitty/readme.md

 The delay in milliseconds used to debounce the scale function when resizing the window.

 `observeWindow`
 Rescale when orientation or window size changes.
-Is set to false if `addEventListener` is not supported.
+Default is true.

 `observeMutations`
 Rescale when element contents is altered.
 Is set to false when `MutationObserve` is not supported.